 Asana has over 150 integrations with enterprise software programs.
 You can use Slack, Instagantt, Dropbox, and Google Drive to organize your work better.
-You can also benefit from a powerful integration with Everhour for time tracking and budgeting:
+You can also benefit from a powerful Asana time tracking integration like Everhour:

 Monday vs Asana: Pricing